Design your IVR just the way your callers want: An ultimate guide

 Before you jump onto designing your IVR menu, these are some factors that you must analyze.

 1. Business type or market positioning:

-2. Purpose of calls: Detailed analysis of purpose of calls can help prioritise order of options in IVR menu.
+2. Purpose of calls: Detailed analysis of purpose of calls can help prioritize order of options in the IVR menu.
 Most frequent requests can be kept in the beginning and vice versa.
 Call recordings of your business calls can help you analyze the same.

 3. Demographic of your callers/customers: Location and age of your callers has a great deal to play in designing your IVR menu.
 If most of your customers are old age, they are more likely to talk directly to a live agent than going through the IVR.
 Location of callers helps you decide languages that should be preferred while designing the IVR.